therealsharath/therealsharath/README.md

 ## I'm a senior at Georgia Tech.
 ### A little more about me?
 Thought you'd never ask 🥺
-- ⚡ Worked (and had a blast) with the CRM Filters FE team at HubSpot for the past 6 months!
-- 🤝 Engineering Manager at <a href="https://bitsofgood.org/" target="_blank">Bits of Good</a>, Georgia Tech's <a href="https://hack4impact.org/">Hack4Impact</a> chapter building software for non-profits in Atlanta and beyond.
+- 🤝 Director of Engineering at <a href="https://bitsofgood.org/" target="_blank">Bits of Good</a>, Georgia Tech's <a href="https://hack4impact.org/">Hack4Impact</a> chapter building software for non-profits in Atlanta and beyond.
-- 🤔 I genuinely find it difficult stick to just frontend, backend or algorithmic devlopment cycles, and hence am an aspiring full-stack SWE.
-- 🔭 I’m currently...
-    - Working on updating my (super) outdated <a href="https://palathingal.xyz" target="_blank">website</a>.
-    - Updating the <a href="https://gallant-poincare-dfccb2.netlify.app/"> coolest component library in town </a> 😎
 - 😄 Feel free to checkout my favorite (pinned) projects and other repositories; if you find abosolutely anything interesting feel free to reach out to me on <a href="https://www.linkedin.com/in/palathingal/" target="_blank">LinkedIn</a>; I'd love to collaborate and chat about it.

 ### For my fellow arithmophiles 🔢